VictoriaGithendu/Hr-Analytics/README.md

 ### **2. Employee Attrition**
 ![Attrition Dashboard](Images/Attrition.png)

-**Key Insights:**
-- **Attrition Rate:** 16.1% (237 employees out of 1,470)
+**Attrition Overview**
+- 237 employees left the company, giving an attrition rate of 16.1%.
+- Average age of attrition: **34yrs**; average tenure: **5yrs**

+**Attrition by Department and Role**
-- **Most Affected Department:** R&D leads with the highest attrition count (133), while Sales has the highest attrition rate (21%)
+- R&D had the highest number of exits (133 employees).
+- Sales has the highest attrition rate  of 21%, despite having fewer total exits than R&D.
-- **Average Exit Age & Tenure:** Age 34 with 5 years at the company
+- Lab Technicians (62), Research Scientists (47), and Managers (25) were the most affected roles.

+**Attrition by Demographics**
+- The age group(26–35) experienced the highest attrition(116 employees), sugessting career mobility or unmet expectations.
-- **Education Fields:** Life Sciences (89) and Medical (63) account for the most exits — consider reviewing workload or career growth in these fields
+ - Life Sciences (89) and Medical (63) account for the most exits — consider reviewing workload or career growth in these fields.

-- **Age Group:** Employees aged 26–35 are the most affected (49% of exits), possibly due to career mobility or unmet expectations
-- **Roles Most Affected:** Lab Technicians (62 exits), Research Scientists (47), and Managers (25)
+**Attrition by Satisfaction and Performance**
-- **Satisfaction Levels:** Attrition is spread across all satisfaction scores — further feedback may be needed to uncover hidden dissatisfaction
+- Employees across all satisfaction scores exited, including middle to high scores, indicating other hidden drivers beyond work conditions.
-- **Performance vs. Income:** No clear link between high pay or performance and retention — suggests non-financial factors (like growth or engagement) are driving exits
+- No clear link between high pay or performance and retention — suggests non-financial factors (like growth or engagement) are driving exits.

-**Implications:**
+**Implications**
-Review employee engagement strategies, especially for mid-career staff in technical roles.
-Support retention through clearer growth paths, recognition, and mentoring.
+- Review retention efforts for mid-career staff in technical roles.
+- Reassess career development, recognition and promotion opportunities in high risk roles.

 ---